-Each and every week I eagerly await the next issue of Man Of Tomorrow.
+Man Of Tomorrow #18 is here and each and every week I eagerly await the next issue.
 I think I say this with every review I give for this series, but every issue is pure gold, yet completely different.

 Let’s start with the cover which is by Christian Duce and Luis Guerrero.
 My god it is glorious.
 It’s a really different look for Superman, which I don’t think we have ever seen before.
 It looks to me like there are different aspects from other Justice League characters here too – Batman’s belt, Aquaman’s trident and Wonder Woman’s sword.
 The artwork is incredible, there is so much detail within the piece and I have to say the colours are magnificent, it creates a real adventure vibe to it which is reminiscent to Indiana Jones.
 This cover instantly draws you in and I have to say I love it!